jase-d-ace/spotify-viz/README.md

   * `FRONTEND_URL` This is the URL of your frontend.
 It's used to redirect the user back to the frontend after they've logged in.
 Example: `http://127.0.0.1:5173`
   * `OPENAI_API_KEY` From the OpenAI dashboard.

+### Typescript
+* Shared types can be found in `src/types` folder in the frontend and backend.
+To access them, you can use the path `import { Type } from '@types'`.
+* The Frontend can access the backend types expected by the API by using the path `import { Type } from '@backend/types'`.

 ## Running the App